plcpeople/nodepccc/README.md

 `items` can be a string or an array of strings.
 If `items` is a single string, `values` should then be a single item (or an array if `items` is an array item).
 If `items` is an array of strings, `values` must be an array.

 #### <a name="read-all-items"></a>nodepccc.readAllItems(callback)
 Reads the internal polling list and calls `callback` when done.

 `callback(err, values)` is called with two arguments - a boolean indicating if ANY of the items have "bad quality", and `values`, an object containing the values being read as keys and their value (from the PLC) as the value.

+#### <a name="find-item"></a>nodepccc.findItem(item)
+Returns the item object being searched for (by iterating through the array of items), or undefined if it isn't found in the item list.
+This allows accessing item.value and item.quality.